-Nearby churches led by GFA-supported pastors had partnered with the local Red Cross Society to host the blood drive.
+Nearby churches led by Gospel for Asia (GFA)-supported pastors had partnered with the local Red Cross Society to host the blood drive.
 When someone asked Bhe what compelled him to come, a thin smile splayed across his lips.

 “One hour ago,” Bhe began, “[while I was] on the street outside of this park, a small girl handed me a small booklet named ‘The Heart of Raju.’
 I finished reading it within a minute, and it changed my heart.
 I came here to give my blood, as I knew from the small girl that the blood donation program was organized by Christians.
 You know, I felt that I came face to face with Christ Jesus.”